mailbots/mailbots/docs.md

 Handle webhook that fires after a user hits "save" on their MailBot settings.
 Newly saved settings arrive at the top-level settings object.
-Existing settings are still in extension.stored_data.
+Existing settings are still in mailbot.stored_data.
 Return webhook { status: "fail", message: "" } to abort the saving process.
 Return extenesion and user data to update to save data as with other webhooks.
 ALL beforeSettingsSaved handlers fire.